 One of the most unsuspecting challenges of pregnancy thus far has been its impact on my marriage.
 I had this vision that my husband would be overjoyed at the news and would seamlessly step into the unknowns of parenthood with me day by day, hand in hand.
-Continue reading “What pregnancy has done to my marriage
+Continue reading “What pregnancy has done to my marriage”

 Last year’s birthday couldn’t be more different than this year’s.
 Sean was deployed, though due to come home soon.
 After 7 months apart I was fully adjusted to doing my thing.
 I was rocking the job of my dreams, surrounded by dear friends-turned-family, with plenty of spare time to pursue my own passions.
 Everything was on my terms – keyword: my.
-Continue reading “My birthday will never be the same
+Continue reading “My birthday will never be the same”

 It’s not that any military spouse actually looks forward to a deployment the same way we count down to homecoming, but there are certainly positives to the distance that tend to get buried underneath the negative connotations of long-distance love.
-Continue reading “Why deployments are actually the best
+Continue reading “Why deployments are actually the best”

 Below is an attempt to answer some of the most common, misguided questions that military spouses get. *Also published on HuffPost Blog.
 Continue reading “9 questions military spouses are tired of answering”